NVIDIA/NeMo-Skills/docs/evaluation/natural-math.md

     --judge_server_gpus=2
 ```

-You can see the full list of supported judge parameters by running `ns eval --help`.
+You can see the full list of supported judge parameters by running `ns eval --help | grep "judge"`.

 !!! note
     The judge task is fairly simple, it only needs to compare expected and predicted answers in the context of the problem.